 Gerald Zanzinger has practiced law for over 45 years, mainly in San Mateo County.
 He first became involved with the California Invention Convention as a judge at the state Convention and was impressed and inspired by the energy and creativity of the young inventors.

 Anne Cawley previously worked in the high-tech sector both in major companies and as a consultant in marketing and sales, product development, and business development until she retired in 2006.
 She came out of retirement to work with the United Way of Santa Cruz County as Co-Director of Marketing and Community Engagement.
 In 2013, she retired (again!), until becoming involved with the California Invention Convention in spring of 2016.
-Her duties range from creating and maintaining the web site, creating brochures and other marketing materials, assisting with running the state-wide Invention Convention by supporting online registration of students, judges and volunteers and creating materials for the Awards Ceremony.
+Her duties include creating and maintaining the web site, creating brochures and other marketing materials, assisting with running the state-wide Invention Convention by supporting online registration of students, judges and volunteers and creating materials for the Awards Ceremony.